 The Rackham SUGS program was developed to promote greater enrollment of qualified College of Engineering (CoE) students in the Master of Science in Engineering program by making it possible for students to pursue a five-year sequential BSE/MSE (four years of BSE work and oe year of MSE work).
-The ME SUGS program is currently available only for ME undergraduate students enrolled at the U of M Ann Arbor campus.
+The ME SUGS program is only for ME undergraduate students enrolled at the U of M Ann Arbor campus.
 All applications are reviewed by the Graduate Admissions Committee and admission is granted on a case-by-case basis.
 All SUGS students are required to enroll in two full terms as a graduate student at Rackham and pay full tuition.

 Program Guidelines for the SUGS Program in ME

 - Have a 3.6 cumulative GPA or better